Z-G-L/asatp/README.md

 # Alternative Splicing Analysis Tool Package (ASATP)

-Alternative splicing analysis tool package (ASATP) includes a series of toolkits to analyze alternative splicing events, which could be used to detect and visualized alternative splicing events, check ORF changes, assess regulations of alternative splicing and do statistical analysis.
+Alternative splicing analysis tool package (ASATP) includes a series of toolkits to analyze alternative splicing events, which could be used to detect and visualize alternative splicing events, check ORF changes, assess regulations of alternative splicing and do statistical analysis.